-For Level three the beneficiary requires continuous supervision, including awake overnight staff in order to remain safe and healthy.
-Typically, a beneficiary receiving Level Three supports include arrangements in which a person is living in his or her own home with overnight, awake staff or appropriate technology may be used to ensure supervision as identified in the ISP.
+Level three (3) is intended to serve a beneficiary who requires consistent onsite access to staff to provide assistance with most or all activities of daily living including basic self-care tasks such as eating, dressing, bathing and toileting as well as more complex activities of daily living.
+The beneficiary requires continuous supervision including awake overnight staff in order to remain safe and healthy.
+Person/s receiving Level Three supports include arrangements in which a person/s is living in his/her own home with overnight and awake staff as identified in the ISP.